 Evangelicals believe that humans, Christian or not, are incapable of good works; that all goodness comes from the Christian God; that works apart from God that “seem” good are actually done for the wrong motivations and reasons.
 According to Isaiah 64:6, our works are as filthy rags, the rags, according to many Evangelical preachers, that lepers wrapped around their putrefying flesh.
 In other words, our good works, apart from Jesus working in and through us, are puss-filled, awful-smelling bandages.
 One reader told me that she heard one pastor say that the filthy rags in Isaiah 64:6 were the rags used by menstruating women.
 Gross right?
 That’s the whole point — to make people see and believe that “their” good works are filthy and vile before the thrice-holy God.

-Somewhere along my life as a Christian, I died.
+Somewhere in my life as a Christian, I died.
 My life was swallowed up by God, Jesus, the church, and the ministry.
-I lost all sense of who was Bruce Gerencser.
-It took me several years after walking away from Christianity to reconnect with self, with my emotions.
-I was shocked to find how buried my life had become under the weight of living for and serving the divine taskmaster, the Christian God; the deity who demanded everything from me and gave me little in return.
+I lost all sense of who Bruce Gerencser was.
+It took me years after walking away from Christianity to reconnect with a sense of self, with my emotions.
+I was shocked to find how buried my life had become under the weight of living for and serving the divine taskmaster, the Christian God; the deity who demanded everything from me and gave me nothing but a promise of bliss in Heaven in return.
 No matter how hard I worked in Jesus’ coal mine, I still felt vile and dirty.
 How could it be any other way, right?
 I was a sinner, and my only saving grace was Jesus, not any of the good that I had done.
 I remained, as Isaiah 64:6 says, a dirty, vile, puss-filled rag.

 Did your pastor or other church leaders use Isaiah 64:6 as a weapon to destroy your self-worth and good works?
 If so, please share your thoughts in the comment section.